sfwnisme/school-management-system/README.md

 ### We 21/08/2024

-- input status
+- [x] input status
-- style the button status (status, variants, sizes)
+- [x] style the button status (status, variants, sizes)
-- customize the home page layout.
+- [x] customize the home page layout.
-- login form
+- [x] login form
-- changed the color palette and write the brand
+- [x] changed the color palette and write the brand
-- login-form.tsx
+- [x] login-form.tsx
-- avatar dropdown list more customization and its navlinks.
+- [x] avatar dropdown list more customization and its navlinks.
-- a lot and alot of layout changes.
+- [x] a lot and alot of layout changes.
+- [x] style the inputs (sizes)

 ### Th 22/08/2024

-- style the inputs (sizes)
-- auto overflow the drawer nav links
+- [x] auto overflow the drawer nav links.
+- [x] adding hero component for home page.
+- [x] reinforce the button component, you can using it as a link or button and added the width and loading props.

+### Sat 24/08/2024

+- [ ] users table
+- [ ] registration page and form

 ## UI components